 Every year lots of articles come out about "how to brine a turkey" just in time for Thanksgiving.
-There are people who swear by brining, to be sure.
-But not everyone brines.
+There are people who swear by brining, to be sure, but not everyone brines.

 Secondly, we approach the culinary reasons.
 As Harold McGee, renowned food scientist and experimenter once claimed, "you'd be angry with your butcher if he did it."
 Why would you not want your butcher to brine your turkey?
-Well, brining, or soaking food (meat in particular) in a salt water solution, uses the power of osmosis to force the turkey (or other meat) to draw up water into itself.
+Brining, or soaking meat in a salt-water solution uses the power of osmosis to force the turkey or other meat to draw up water into itself.
 The theory is that the meat ends up juicier and moister that way.
 The problem is that it is a fake juiciness.
 Real juiciness comes from the meat holding on to its own moisture, not holding onto some water (seasoned or not) in which it has been soaked.

 - Cover the turkey—over and under the skin as much as possible—with about 1/2 teaspoon of fine sea salt per pound of meat.
 It will seem like a lot.
 Don't worry: most of it will fall or cook off.